hannakfj/CatchEmAll/README.md

 # Pokémon Application - Don't Cache 'Em All
-This is a Pokémon app built using React with TypeScript on the frontend and Express with TypeScript on the backend.
-It fetches data from Pokeapi (https://pokeapi.co/)

 ## Requirements
 Make sure you have the following installed on your computer: